Technical Advice for Maintainers

 The key relationships are:

-- information under the Churches topic in a parish place page will be sourced from the Churches Database and automatically show a link in the standard view of that parish page.
+- information under the Churches topic in a parish place page will be sourced from the Churches Directory and automatically show a link in the standard view of that parish page.

 - all locational information in place pages (eg the reference under Maps topic) depends on the corresponding entry in the Gazetteer.